dpedu/pyircbot/docs/api/modules/dogerpc.rst

 :mod:`DogeRPC` --- A dogecoind RPC service
 ==========================================

-This module provides a service for interacting with dogecoind.
+This module provides a service called ``dogerpc`` for interacting with dogecoind.

+.. note:: This module requires installation of some :doc:`optional dependencies </setup/dependencies>`:

+    * bitcoinrpc

+A dogecoin daemon is required to use this module.
+It must be configured to allow RPC connections.

 Class Reference
 ---------------